-We monitor the effectiveness of our quality control system in managing compliance with independence requirements.
+We monitor the effectiveness of our system of quality management in managing compliance with independence requirements.
 In addition to the confirmations described above, as part of this monitoring, we perform:

-- compliance testing of independence controls and processes; - personal independence compliance testing of a random selection of partners and senior client facing staff as a means of monitoring compliance with independence policies; and - an annual assessment of PwC New Zealand's adherence with the PwC Global Independence Policy.
+- testing of compliance with independence controls and processes; - personal independence compliance testing of a random selection of partners and senior client facing staff as a means of monitoring compliance with independence policies; and - an annual self assessment of PwC New Zealand's adherence with the PwC Global Independence Policy which is reviewed by the PwC Global Independence team.

-The results of our monitoring and testing are reported to the firm's management on a regular basis, with a summary reported to them on an annual basis.
+The results of our monitoring and testing are reported to the firm's management on a regular basis.